 A bookkeeper ensures that you’re tax-ready

-Whether you like it or not, you need to file your business taxes at the end of the fiscal year.
+Whether you like it or not, you must file your business taxes at the end of the fiscal year.
 Small business owners need to determine what their business earned before knowing their total annual income.

-Hiring a bookkeeper ensures that you have detailed balance sheets over time and all your financial information ready for tax season, which helps you predict your annual profits more accurately.
-By that, you will no longer need to spend hours on the tax filing process or find yourself in deep trouble with the IRS.
+Hiring a bookkeeper ensures that you have detailed balance sheets over time and that all your financial information will be ready for tax season.
+Furthermore, this helps you predict your annual profits more accurately.
+So you will no longer need to spend hours on the tax filing process or find yourself in deep trouble with the IRS.

 A bookkeeper ensures your business meets government regulations

 We all know that tax policies can change every year.
 Failing to adapt to the new policies can lead to the termination of your business.
-One of a bookkeeper’s main tasks is to observe and update the latest government regulations and law changes, ensuring you have proper documents to file taxes, your business’s financial activities are up to date, and help avoid being audited or incurring tax penalties.
+One of a bookkeeper’s duties is to keep up with the latest government regulations and law changes, ensure you’re up to code when filing taxes, helping you avoid being audited or incurring tax penalties.

 The bottom line